5eunji/Final-project-G3/README.md

 👨‍🏫 Teacher's Role:

 Play the TTS dialogues.
+[romeo&juliet dialogue]
+Juliet: Oh, Romeo, Romeo!
+Where are you, Romeo?
+Romeo: Juliet, I am here, standing below your window.
+Juliet: Why must our families hate each other?
+Why can’t we be together?
+Romeo: I don’t care about my family’s name.
+I only care about you, Juliet.
+Juliet: If you truly love me, promise to stay with me forever.
+Romeo: I promise, my love.
+I will always be with you, no matter what.
+Juliet: Then let’s marry in secret and prove that love can conquer anything.

 Discuss how the characters’ emotions are conveyed through tone and intonation.

 👦👧 Students' Role: